Hunting quail is a popular pastime. Many bird hunters go wild quail hunting because when cooked properly, they taste amazing.

 Get the appropriate clothing ready when you get out there to hunt quail.
 You might be heading into thorny, dense spaces where bushes, trees and other things might get in the way.
 Always wear long-sleeved clothing and pants when hunting for quail.

 Keep your body protected and covered during the hunt.
 Bring a small pair of pruning tools to clear out any brushes or trees in your way.
 Long pant legs and shirt sleeves can protect you from bugs as well as thorns.
-How to hunt for quail successfully means being prepared for anything.
+Successfully hunting for quail means being prepared for anything.

 7. Guns and Ammo

-The best gun to use on your quail hunting excursion is a 20-gauge shotgun.
+The best firearm to use on your quail hunting excursion is a 20-gauge shotgun.
 This style offers a long barrel to keep your shot focused and supports eight load shells.

 Such shells offer an extra bit of coverage and a wider range of fire, too.
 The 28-gauge shotgun has become popular for all types of small game.
 This style is lighter in weight and a little easier to shoot.